acje/Fiber-semantics/README.md

 The most fundamental building block in fiber semantics is the event.
 Event is a message containing a fact, something that has happened.
 Events are distinct from commands which may require a response of success or failure because they command something that should happen in the future.
 Note: In Fiber semantics query is a command which only does read type operations, query can also fail and the response is not optional.
 Events have a header with the following core concepts:

-- Timestamp is the time in nanoseconds since the epoch when the event was appended to the fiber
+- Timestamp is the time in nanoseconds since the epoch.
+Timestamp is set when the event is successfully appended to the fiber and is considered immutable.
 - DomainId is the unique identifier of an entity, activity or property in the domain.
+DomainId is immutable.
 - Detached marks the fiber as soft deleted.
 Migrations can keep, purge or lock a detached fiber of a domainId.
 - Precursor forms fibers by chaining events with the same DomainId in a singly linked list.
 - DomainEvent is the domain specific payload of the event.

+Immutable fields in the event header still may get purged or pruned together with the complete event during migrations.
+The other header fields will get updated during migrations.
+The DomainEvent payload is only mutated during migrations with schema upgrades.

 ## Line datastructure